 During the dictionary updating stage, we fix the sparse codes and update the global dictionaries via solving:

-To this end, we adapt K-SVD\cite{aharon2006img} algorithm for our coupled dictionary learning case.
-The key idea is to update common dictionaries simultaneously while updating unique dictionaries individually.
-Specifically, we further decompose Problem~\eqref{Eq:CoupledDL_DL1} into the following convex sub-problems~\eqref{Eq:PartialDictionaryUpdate_Com} - \eqref{Eq:PartialDictionaryUpdate_Phi}, so that we can sequentially train the common dictionaries and the unique dictionaries.
+To this end, we adapt the K-SVD\cite{aharon2006img} algorithm for our coupled dictionary learning case.
+The key idea is to update common dictionaries simultaneously while updating unique dictionaries individually.\footnote{ Owing to the SVD operation in the dictionary update, atoms from the common dictionary pair [$\boldsymbol{\Psi}^l_{c}$; $\boldsymbol{\Phi}_{c}$] and the unique dictionaries $\boldsymbol{\Psi}^l$ and $\boldsymbol{\Phi}$ have unit $\ell_2$ norm automatically. } Specifically, we further decompose Problem~\eqref{Eq:CoupledDL_DL1} into the following convex sub-problems~\eqref{Eq:PartialDictionaryUpdate_Com} - \eqref{Eq:PartialDictionaryUpdate_Phi}, so that we can sequentially learn the common dictionaries and the unique dictionaries.
 That is, we fix the unique dictionaries $\boldsymbol{\Psi}^l$, $\boldsymbol{\Phi}$ and only update the common dictionaries $\boldsymbol{\Psi}^l_{c}$ and $\boldsymbol{\Phi}_{c}$ by solving

 The algorithm alternates between global sparse coding~\eqref{Eq:CDL_SparseCoding} and local common dictionary update~\eqref{Eq:PartialDictionaryUpdate_Com} for a few iterations until the procedure converges.
-Next, we fix the already learned common dictionaries and train the unique dictionaries in a similar alternating manner, including global sparse coding~\eqref{Eq:CDL_SparseCoding} and following two local unique dictionary update operations:\footnote{ Owing to the SVD operation in the dictionary update, atoms from the common dictionary pair [$\boldsymbol{\Psi}^l_{c}$; $\boldsymbol{\Phi}_{c}$] and the unique dictionaries $\boldsymbol{\Psi}^l$ and $\boldsymbol{\Phi}$ have unit $\ell_2$ norm automatically. }
+Next, we fix the already learned common dictionaries and train the unique dictionaries by alternating between global sparse coding~\eqref{Eq:CDL_SparseCoding} and following two unique dictionary update operations: